hucancode/hucancode/src/posts/oni-training-2023.md

 My emotional skill deserves more work than it is receiving right now.
 Next year I would like to:

 - Build self-confidence
-- Learn more about Tien (smartest girl I know, also richest girl I know)
+- Learn how the dating game works
-- Learn to put effort into everything I do (I have a focus issue)
+- Learn to put effort into everything I do
-- Improve my story telling skill (despite speaking 3 languages fluently I still have communication problems)
+- Improve my story telling skill

 #### ✨ Reality Stone